impresso/impresso.github.io/_posts/2026-03-19-Impresso-seminar-spring-2026.md

   - history
 figure:
   - src: posts/impresso_seminar2.jpg
-    caption: Scenes of everyday life in Athens, Greece: a man reading a newspaper at a café terrace (28.05.1979), Jean-Louis Debaize, Audiovisual Service of the European Commission, Wikimedia Commons.
+    caption: Scenes of everyday life in Athens, Greece.
+A man reading a newspaper at a café terrace (28.05.1979), Jean-Louis Debaize, Audiovisual Service of the European Commission, Wikimedia Commons.

 ---